thrinath500/account-manager/README.md

 5. Junit - Test cases.
 Intentionally not used Mockito & PowerMockito Frameworks, to keep it lightweight

 ### Build steps:
 Maven project.
-Uses dependncy management to maintain the same versions across all child modules Whole project is bundled into one single jar using shade plugin JDK version is 1.8
+Uses dependency management to maintain the same versions across all child modules Whole project is bundled into one single jar using shade plugin JDK version is 1.8